9.1 The Importance of Personalization in the Elementary Classroom

 5. Use project based learning (PBL)

 When done well, PBLs provide students with choice throughout the learning process--including students’ paths of learning.
-In the following video, Madiha Siddiqui shares one example of a PBL she facilitated with her students.
+In the following videos, Madiha Siddiqui and Emily Fox share examples of PBLs that they facilitated with their students.
 As you watch, consider all the student choice that was 'baked' into the process.

 Teachers can also allow students to personalize their learning goals within a specific topic.
-For instance, many guided inquiry models provide students with time to immerse themselves in a topic and generate questions before they set their learning goals.
-Teachers can also help students to set, track, and reach goals focused on 21st Century skills such as communication, collaboration, critical thinking, and creativity.
+For example, many guided inquiry models provide students with time to immerse themselves in a topic and generate questions before they set their learning goals.
+Teachers can also help students to set, track, and reach goals focused on 21st century skills such as communication, collaboration, critical thinking, and creativity.

 In order for you to facilitate students’ goal setting, you and they need to understand something of their needs and proficiencies as learners.
 This is where you can use the data you have gathered from the activities mentioned in the Data Practices chapter.
 Information from such sources helps you understand where students are in their abilities, skills, and aptitudes.
 Learning outcomes and standards give focus for where students are expected to be.
 The difference between where students are and the course outcomes is the place for growth—and goals.

 Goals are not goals if they are just aspirations.
 Writing goals down and tracking them are important processes for achieving them.
 Here are a few ideas about goal setting conferences and how they might be used in an elementary classroom.